 - Installation costs should be considered in addition to the mixer itself.

-- Equipment replacements costs should be considered as well.
+- Cost for labor and replacement of broken should be considered as well.

 - Mechanical mixers have been known to take over a week to mix 1 MG tanks